 Burn rate is a critical component of cash runway calculations, but it’s important to distinguish between its variants:

-• Net Burn Rate: Net burn accounts for cash inflows, such as revenue or funding, offsetting portions of your expenses.
-For example, the concept of average monthly net burn is explained in detail here.
+- Net Burn Rate: Net burn accounts for cash inflows, such as revenue or funding, offsetting portions of your expenses.
+For example, the concept of average monthly net burn is explained in detail in the video below:

 4. Cash Flow Insights